polyphony-chat/docs/SPECIFICATION.md

 ```

-Fig. 1: Sequence diagram of a WebSocket connection to a polyproto-core server.
+Fig. 1: Sequence diagram of a WebSocket connection to a polyproto server.

 !!! info

-    To learn more about polyproto-core WebSockets and WebSocket Events, consult the [WebSockets documentation](/docs/APIs/Core/WebSockets/index.md).
+    To learn more about polyproto WebSockets and WebSocket Events, consult the [WebSockets documentation](/docs/APIs/Core/WebSockets/index.md).

 ## 4. Federated Identity